abdulbadii/find-list-search-filter-filesystem-thoroughly/README.md

 Would print its  <pre>
 - Size								-z
 - Last modification time				-t
 - Information on file found (whether 64/32 bit binary etc)	-in
 - Dependencies of file found in one level depth			-de

 Would narrow down search
 - To find only directory, file, executable or link type, suffix it with /, //, /// or ////
 - To have better control by regular expression				-E or -re
-- To search in case sensitive		-cs (Defaults to insensitive -ci) option
+- To search in case sensitive		-cs or -s .Defaults to insensitive ( -ci option)
 - To filter out i.e. exclude certain path from the main find search result
 - to filter by creation, acces or, modification pass time, use -c, -a, -m as easier use than find's, e.g.
 		-c7m last creation equals to 7 minute being rounded up